sjbrown/misc_work/deckahedron/mod_combat.md

 It's easy to see the players' *Exhaustion piles*, and their *Harm* and *Wound* tokens.

-Keeping these facts visible helps the Storyteller add new events with the right amount of difficulty.
+Keeping these facts visible helps the GM add new events with the right amount of difficulty.

 It can also help players easily see how their teammates are faring - perhaps